 = ₹71,19,920

-On a ₹64 lakh loan, you pay back over ₹1.35 crore over 20 years — more than double the principal.
-This is not unusual for long-tenure home loans at current rates, and it underlines why reducing tenure or making partial prepayments matters so much.
+On a ₹64 lakh loan, you pay back over ₹1.35 crore across 20 years, more than double the principal.
+That's not unusual for long-tenure home loans at current rates, and it's exactly why reducing tenure or making partial prepayments matters this much.

 Step 5: Compare Tenures Side by Side

-Tenure has a larger impact on total interest than rate.
-Here is how EMI and total interest change for a ₹50 lakh loan at 8.5%:
+Tenure moves total interest more than rate does.
+Here's how EMI and total interest change for a ₹50 lakh loan at 8.5%:

 | Tenure | Monthly EMI | Total Payment | Total Interest |